 The origins of the Cult of Amun Ra amongst the Kushites may possibly be explained from the Pyramid Texts at Saqqara which detail the Pre-History of Ancient Egypt from the era of the Gods.

 From this History which some Historians regard as pure myth, we get a narrative that explains how the Ancient God Ptah arrived after the great flood and formed the land of Egypt which became the land of his descendants including his Sons Amun Ra (The Silent One) and Thoth who are said to have brought Civilization and Knowledge to the land and people of Khem.

 From this perspective, Piye’s campaign can be understood as a Religious Crusade meant to return all of Egypt to the Ancient Religion of the Founding Gods of Egypt that was first taught to the people of Khem (Nubia) before it spread to the rest of Egypt.

 Piye therefore regarded Nubia as the custodian of the true Egyptian Religion which had been first taught to the Africans of Khem.

 When Piye died he was buried next to the largest Pyramid in the Royal cemetery in his Homeland of Kush which today is located in North Sudan.

-Piye is recognized as the greatest ruler in Nubian history as the King that emphasised the importance of Kushite Culture to Ancient Egypt’s Traditions.
+Today Piye is recognized as the greatest Black Pharaoh and ruler in Nubian history as the King that emphasised the importance of Kushite Culture to Ancient Egypt’s Traditions.

-The 25th Dynasty Piye established would rejuvinate Egypt with new widespread Pyramid construction ensuring that even in its later years when Nubia no longer ruled Egypt, its influence on Ancient Egypt as the greatest Black Pharaoh would always echo across the desert sands.
+The 25th Dynasty Piye established would rejuvinate Egypt with new widespread Pyramid construction ensuring that even in its later years when Nubia no longer ruled Egypt, Piye’s influence on Ancient Egypt as the greatest Black Pharaoh would always echo across the desert sands.